Compare the best internet service providers in League City. Find fiber, cable, and wireless options.

 Top Providers in League City

-League City, TX has a highly concentrated broadband market (HHI: 48,784) where Starlink dominates with 100% coverage reach — 0 percentage points ahead of the next-largest provider, Viasat at 100%.
-In highly concentrated markets, consumers typically see fewer promotional offers and less pressure on the leading provider to invest in network upgrades.
-The remaining 8 providers in League City, TX cover a fraction of addresses, limiting their competitive impact.
+League City, TX has a highly concentrated broadband market (HHI: 2,743) where Xfinity leads with 91% coverage reach — 22 percentage points ahead of the next-largest provider, AT&T Internet at 69%.
+With one provider this dominant, League City, TX households often have fewer competing deals to play off each other, and the leader faces little urgency to cut prices or upgrade speeds.
+The remaining 2 providers in League City, TX cover a fraction of addresses, limiting their competitive impact.
 Research from the FCC shows that markets with one dominant provider average higher monthly costs compared to markets with two or more meaningfully overlapping competitors.
-Fiber internet is available from 5 providers (Xfinity, AT&T Internet, Rise Broadband), with 91% fiber coverage — significantly above the national average of 57%.
+Fiber internet is available from 2 providers (Xfinity, AT&T Internet), with 91% fiber coverage — significantly above the national average of 57%.
 Fiber delivers symmetrical upload and download speeds — a key advantage for households with multiple remote workers, video conference participants, or content creators who upload large files.
 Nationally, fiber represents the fastest-growing broadband technology segment, expanding at roughly 8 percentage points of coverage per year.
 Xfinity provides the primary cable broadband alternative with 91% coverage — above-average cable coverage of 72%.
 Cable internet uses DOCSIS 3.1 technology to deliver download speeds of 100 Mbps to 1.2 Gbps, though upload speeds (typically 10-35 Mbps) lag behind fiber's symmetrical performance.
 For households that do not require heavy upstream bandwidth, cable plans often offer competitive pricing to fiber.
 Fixed wireless internet — including 5G home internet services — is available from AT&T Internet and T-Mobile, reaching 69% of addresses (well above the national fixed wireless average of 32%).
 Fixed wireless offers a no-installation alternative that is increasingly competitive with cable for everyday internet use, with speeds typically ranging from 50-300 Mbps download.
 Unlike satellite, fixed wireless delivers lower latency (20-40 ms), making it viable for video conferencing and gaming.
 Satellite internet (Starlink, Viasat, HughesNet) reaches addresses that wired broadband can't.
 Starlink's low-Earth-orbit (LEO) technology delivers 20-60 ms latency — a major improvement over geostationary services at 600+ ms — making it a practical choice for rural households without fixed-line options.

 Fiber availability at 67% is modestly ahead of the national average of 57%, putting League City, TX slightly ahead of the nationwide fiber buildout curve.
 Nationally, fiber coverage is expanding by roughly 8 percentage points per year, driven by BEAD infrastructure grants and private carrier investment from AT&T, Frontier, and Google Fiber.
 Cable broadband reaches 96% of addresses — 24 points above the national cable average of 72%.
 Strong cable coverage ensures most households have access to speeds of 100 Mbps or higher, making cable a reliable fallback even where fiber has not yet arrived.
 Fixed wireless internet — including 5G home internet from T-Mobile and Verizon — covers 47% of addresses, 15 points above the national fixed wireless average of 32%.
 Higher-than-average wireless availability gives residents an additional competitive alternative that can keep wired ISP pricing in check.
 Fiber-optic coverage here is above average and growing.
 Nationally, fiber availability has expanded by roughly 8 percentage points per year since 2022, with ISPs like AT&T, Frontier, and Google Fiber leading the rollout of high-speed internet.